Soak up the vibe of Istanbul's Kadıköy

 For later in the night, check out the massive Dorock XL that hosts concerts of Turkey's top musical acts.
 Karga is a great venue to enjoy independent music or drinks in its cozy atmosphere.

 Kadıköy is famous for its murals and a whole festival dedicated to them.
 Organized with the support of Kadıköy Municipality, Mural Istanbul Festival welcomes world-wide famous artists since 2012.
 Especially Yeldeğirmeni neighborhood is like an open-air museum, this and recent developments earn the neighborhood a deeper look with a blog post alone.
-If you're interested in graffiti though, you can check out my blog post on street art.
+Finally, it's there, check it out 😉

 Ready to find out more?